m-holger/mypdf/MyChangeLog.md

   large number of them) as a first encounter will resolve them.

 - Make QPDFObjectHandle accessor const where possible.
 This relies on the refactoring of resolving unresolved objects.

+2024-04-21

+- Make QPDFObjectHandle::getTypeName also const (omission in last change).